Cystic fibrosis: Gastrointestinal

-Exocrine pancreatic insufficiency occurs in the majority (85–90%) of patients with CF. It is mainly associated with "severe" CFTR mutations, where both alleles are completely nonfunctional (e.g. ΔF508/ΔF508).
+Exocrine pancreatic insufficiency occurs in the majority (85–90%) of patients with CF. It is mainly associated with "severe" CFTR mutations, where both alleles are completely nonfunctional (e.g. ΔF508).
 It occurs in 10–15% of patients with one "severe" and one "mild" CFTR mutation where little CFTR activity still occurs, or where two "mild" CFTR mutations exist.
 In these milder cases, a sufficient pancreatic exocrine function is still present so enzyme supplementation is not required.
 Usually, no other GI complications occur in pancreas-sufficient phenotypes, and in general, such individuals usually have excellent growth and development.
 Despite this, idiopathic chronic pancreatitis can occur in a subset of pancreas-sufficient individuals with CF, and is associated with recurrent abdominal pain and life-threatening complications.

 Liver diseases are another common complication in CF patients.
 The prevalence in studies ranged from 18% at age two to 41% at age 12, with no significant increase thereafter.
 Another study found that males with CF are more prone to liver diseases compared to females, and those with meconium ileus have an increased risk of liver diseases.

 Thickened secretions also may cause liver problems in patients with CF. Bile secreted by the liver to aid in digestion may block the bile ducts, leading to liver damage.
 Impaired digestion or absorption of lipids can result in steatorrhea.
 Over time, this can lead to scarring and nodularity (cirrhosis).
 The liver fails to rid the blood of toxins and does not make important proteins, such as those responsible for blood clotting.
-Liver disease is the third-most common cause of death associated with CF.

 Around 5–7% of people experience liver damage severe enough to cause symptoms: typically gallstones causing biliary colic.